Fair task allocation in transportation: Introduction

 In this paper, we study task allocation problems in which we take fairness into account in addition to the standard minimum cost criterion.
 This work was inspired by an actual transportation situation in the port of Rotterdam in the Netherlands.
 The increase in the number of container terminals in the said port will result in a huge increase in inter-terminal transport (ITT).
 The port authority invited a team of researchers to investigate a sustainable transportation system, called an \emph{asset light solution}, in which trucks that were already present in the port could execute open jobs.
 The main idea behind this system is that trucks that come from the hinterland to drop off or pick up containers often have spare time in between tasks.
-Usually, trucks are scheduled to do in one day several jobs to and from various terminals in the port.
-There may be large gaps between these jobs during which time the truck would be idle.
+Usually, trucks are scheduled to do several jobs to and from various terminals in the port in one day.
+There may be large gaps between these jobs during which time the truck would be idle due to the nature of the jobs that truck companies agree to do.
 Terminals could take advantage of these idle trucks by providing them with jobs that they can perform within the port while waiting for their next scheduled job.
 The trucks will be compensated for these jobs.
 The compensation from the terminals to the trucking companies would be large enough to cover the costs that the companies would incur.
 However, the compensation should be less than the costs of purchasing and maintaining, or even renting the vehicles dedicated for such jobs.
 This way, the trucking companies gain additional income while the terminals save money by using readily available resources.
 Furthermore, because the utilization rate of existing trucks becomes higher and no new trucks are needed, this is a more durable approach to meeting the transport need within the port.